What we’re about

 This is an A+ hike due to distance and elevation.
 PLEASE READ THIS ENTIRE POST BEFORE RSVPING.

 PLEASE NOTE: **** This hike is only suitable for those who have recent experience hiking this distance and elevation gain.
-Everyone will be initially placed on the waiting list.
-If you have not hiked with me before, please message me with a hike of similar distance and elevation you have done and I will move you to going.
-There is a potentially tricky water crossing depending on the water level.
+If I don’t know you, you MUST message me within 24 hours of signing up with a recent A+ hike you have done or a hike leader who can vouch for you.
+Otherwise, you will be moved to “Not Going”. *** There is a potentially tricky water crossing depending on the water level.
 Shoe covers are advised.

-We will start the hike on the Graves Mill Trail then take the Staunton River Trail to the Jones Mountain Trail, then back to the Staunton River Trail and Graves Mill Trail to the cars.
+We will start the hike on the Graves Mill Trail then take the Staunton River Trail to the Fork Mountain Fire Road to the Jones Mountain Trail, where we’ll eventually hit Bear Church Rock, then back to the Staunton River Trail and Graves Mill Trail to the cars.

-For those wishing to CARPOOL, the suggested carpool location is at the Centreville Park and Ride, 14700 Lee Highway, Centreville, VA.
-The driving time from there to the trailhead is approximately 1 hour and 41 minutes (with no stop).
-Please arrive at the Park and Ride before 7:00 AM to form carpools so all cars can leave at 7:00 AM sharp.
-I WILL BE AT THE CARPOOL LOCATION.
+*For those wishing to CARPOOL, the suggested carpool location is at the Centreville Park and Ride, 14700 Lee Highway, Centreville, VA.
+The driving time from there to the trailhead is approximately 1 hour and 40 minutes (with no stop).
+Please arrive at the Park and Ride before 6:00 AM to form carpools so all cars can leave at 6:00 AM sharp.
+I WILL BE MEETING EVERYONE AT THE TRAILHEAD.

 Need-to-know info: